iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { MapImageryProps } from '@bentley/imodeljs-common';
 import { MassPropertiesRequestProps } from '@bentley/imodeljs-common';
 import { MassPropertiesResponseProps } from '@bentley/imodeljs-common';
-import { MobileAuthorizationClientConfiguration } from '@bentley/imodeljs-common';
+import { ModelGeometryChangesProps } from '@bentley/imodeljs-common';
 import { ModelLoadProps } from '@bentley/imodeljs-common';
 import { ModelProps } from '@bentley/imodeljs-common';
 import { ModelSelectorProps } from '@bentley/imodeljs-common';
-import { NativeAppResponse } from '@bentley/imodeljs-common';
+import { NativeAppNotifications } from '@bentley/imodeljs-common';
 import { NativeLoggerCategory } from '@bentley/imodeljs-native';
 import { NavigationBindingValue } from '@bentley/imodeljs-common';
 import { NavigationValue } from '@bentley/imodeljs-common';